 Auckland Airport is the second largest airport in Australasia and is serviced by 18 international airlines flying direct to Auckland from 32 destinations around the world.

 We are approximately a 10-hour direct flight from most places in the Pacific Rim, including Singapore, Hong Kong, Tokyo and the west coast of the USA.
 It is only a three-hour flight from the eastern seaboard of Australia.
 No matter where you fly from, New Zealand is no more than a day away by air.

 There’s also more than 300 daily flights to 20 cities around the country, making it easy for visitors travelling within New Zealand.

 All visitors to New Zealand must carry a passport that is valid for at least three months from the date when you intend to leave the country.
 Currently travellers from more than 50 countries do not require a visitor’s visa for stays of less than three months.
 For longer stays a visitor’s visa may be required.

 Make sure you check your passport and visa requirements on the New Zealand Immigration Service website.

-Are vaccinations required to visit New Zealand?
+Are vaccinations required

 No. We are disease free and there are strict regulations on bringing animal, plant and food products into the country.
 Please help us keep our country safe and check our customs regulations before you leave home.